 The course reserve service for faculty makes online and print resources available to students to support current courses, within U of T copyright guidelines.
 Tips for creating effective course reading lists.

-We will embed online course readings into the Blackboard Library Course Reserves module, including:
+We will embed online course readings into the Quercus Library Course Reserves module, including:

 - links to online articles and other Internet resources